canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/ubuntu-kiosk/x11-kiosk.md

 To use fully confined snaps which use Xwayland internally, you will need a build of snapd that allows Xwayland to work in a confined snap.

-To update the snap to use the X11 interface we need to update the "snap/snapcraft.yaml" file to add the X11 plug & slot.
+To update the snap to use Xwayland internally we need to update the "snap/snapcraft.yaml" file to add the network-bind plug.
 The resulting file:

 ```yaml